 The Fitbit Charge 5 is a brilliant little fitness tracker — in fact, it’s one of the best fitness trackers on the market for most people.
 In our Fitbit Charge 5 review you’ll find everything you need to know about the features on your new tracker, but for now, let’s worry about getting it up and running.

-Like all of the best Fitbits, to set up your Fitbit Charge 5, you’ll need to download the Fitbit companion app, which is free to download on iOS (opens in new tab) and Android (opens in new tab).
+Like all of the best Fitbits, to set up your Fitbit Charge 5, you’ll need to download the Fitbit companion app, which is free to download on iOS and Android.
 Make sure you’ve installed the app on your phone or tablet before following all of the steps below.

 It’s also a good idea to make sure you’ve charged the tracker before trying to connect it to your phone, to ensure the process runs as smoothly as possible.
 You’ll find the charger in the box, which connects to the Charge 5 magnetically.
 You should be able to feel when the tracker is connected to the charger properly, as it will vibrate slightly and see that the Fitbit is charging on the screen.